Skip to main content

 Description

-1Synchronization DelayThe data synchronization delay between the source data source and the target data source.
-0 seconds indicates no delay between the two ends.
-At this point, you can choose to switch your business to the target data source for smooth migration.
+1Sync DelayThe data synchronization delay between the source data source and the target data source.
+0 seconds means there is no delay between the two ends, at which point you can choose to switch the business to the target data source for smooth migration.

 3More